 Instead, you'll want a high quality natural dietary supplement for your arthritis symptoms with ingredient purity, potency, and guaranteed efficacy that the body's cells will happily absorb.

-They are the only natural supplement company that can claim a 20-year clinical dietary supplement landmark study on its consumers that verifies from blood samples that its supplement users retained normal levels of blood pressure, HDL cholesterol, triglycerides, C-reactive protein and homocysteine.
+They are the only natural supplement company that can claim a 20-year clinical dietary supplement landmark study (scroll this linked page) on its consumers that verifies from blood samples that its supplement users retained normal levels of blood pressure, HDL cholesterol, triglycerides, C-reactive protein and homocysteine.

 The 2006 study was conducted in collaboration with researchers from the U.C.
 Berkeley School of Public Health, comparing one company's supplement users to people who took either no supplements or other brands of multivitamins from different companies.
 For details go to: